annajomuhich/co-transcriptome/README.md

 - bcin_norm_counts_expressed.csv
 - bcin_removed_genes.csv

-## model_means.R - Run Generalized Linear Mixed Model with Negative Binomial on host reads
+## Step 3a: model_means.R - Run Generalized Linear Mixed Model with Negative Binomial on host reads

 This script inputs counts, sample IDs, and batch information for one host species and outputs for each gene: